ehsanasgari/1000Langs/run_crawler/Readme.md

-# Installation instruction using miniconda on Linux and MacOSx
+# Installation instruction using miniconda

 We recommend to use a conda virtual environment for installation of 1000Langs.